YanLUsername/image-processing/version3-doubly-linked-list/README.md

 - Memory management through the use of `Malloc()` and **Valgrind**
 - Modular program structure with **header and source files**
 - Use of **makefiles** for automating compilation and managing multiple source files

+Note: This is a simplified version of a project developed for EECS22 at the University of California, Irvine.
+Some files have been omitted.
+What you see here only highlights the most important elements.